open-resources/dash_curriculum/tutorial/part1/chapter2.md

 # Chapter 2: Getting Started with Dash

 ## What you will learn
 This chapter sets the foundation for the creation of Dash Applications.
 Starting from a minimal example, we'll explain the structure of a Dash app, how to interact with it, and how to update it.
-By the end of the chapter, you'll understand the following code and know how to launch your first Dash App:
+By the end of the chapter, you'll understand the following code and know how to launch your first Dash app:

 ```
 # (1) Import packages --------------------------------------------